-- 4.3.1 Façade and Landscaping Lighting: Lighting on the front of a building can highlight architectural features or details of a building and add depth and interest to landscaping.
+4.3.1 Façade and Landscaping Lighting: Lighting on the front of a building can highlight architectural features or details of a building and add depth and interest to landscaping.
 This style of lighting should not be used to wash an entire façade in light or light the entire yard.
 Rather should be used to emphasize particular aspects of the project.
 All fixtures should be located, aimed and shielded so that they only illuminate the façade or particular plantings and do not illuminate nearby roadways, sidewalks or adjacent properties.
-For lighting a façade, the fixtures should be designed to illuminate the portion of the face of the building from above, aimed downward, to eliminate skyglow. - 4.3.2 Parking Lot and Driveway Lighting: Parking lot and driveway lighting should be designed to provide the minimum lighting necessary for safety and visibility.
+For lighting a façade, the fixtures should be designed to illuminate the portion of the face of the building from above, aimed downward, to eliminate skyglow.

+4.3.2 Parking Lot and Driveway Lighting: Parking lot and driveway lighting should be designed to provide the minimum lighting necessary for safety and visibility.
 Poles and fixtures should be in proportion to the roadways and areas they are intended to illuminate.
 All fixtures should be fully shielded or "cut-off" style, such that no light is cast above the horizontal plane.
 Decorative fixtures are strongly encouraged as long as they meet the cut-off criteria, and their design and color complements the architecture and landscaping of the project.
+FINDING: Yes

-FINDING: Yes - 4.3.3 Pedestrian Lighting: Places where people walk, such as sidewalks, stairs, sitting areas, curbs and landscaping should be adequately but not excessively illuminated.
+4.3.3 Pedestrian Lighting: Places where people walk, such as sidewalks, stairs, sitting areas, curbs and landscaping should be adequately but not excessively illuminated.
 Mounting heights for pedestrian lighting should be appropriate in design and scale for the project and its setting.
 Bollard fixtures of 3' to 4' in height and ornamental fixtures of up to 12' in height are encouraged.
 Fixtures should be a maximum of 100 watts and should not create glare or light trespass onto abutting properties.
 FINDING: Yes

-The Board reviewed and revised the proposed conditions of approval.

-Mr. Saunders moved that the Board approve an amendment to an approved subdivision for The Mark at Cumberland Foreside, f/n/a Broad Cove Ridge Apartments, located at 102 US Route 1, Tax Assessor Map R01, Lot 13B, to include a change in the number of units to forty-five (45), to reduce the number of parking spaces to eighty (80) and to adjust the entry of the natural gas service subject to the Limitation of Approval, the

-Standard Condition of Approval and the eleven (11) proposed Conditions of Approval seconded by Mr. Bingham and VOTED, 7 yeas, unanimous - motion caries.
+Mr. Saunders moved to approve the amendment to the approved subdivision and site plan for The Mark at Cumberland Foreside, located in the Office Commercial South (OC-S) Zone at 102 U. S. Route One, Tax Assessor Map R01, Lot 13B subject to the Limitation of Approval, the Standard Condition of Approval and the thirteen (13) proposed Conditions of Approval, seconded by Mr. Auclair and VOTED, 5 yeas, unanimous - motion caries.

 Limitation of Approval: Construction of the improvements covered by any site plan approval must be substantially commenced within twelve (12) months of the date upon which the approval was granted.
 If construction has not been substantially commenced and substantially completed within the specified period, the approval shall be null and void.
 The applicant may request an extension of the approval deadline prior to expiration of the period.
 Such request must be in writing and must be made to the Planning Board.
 The Planning Board may grant up to two (2), six (6) month extensions to the periods if the approved plan conforms to the ordinances in effect at the time the extension is granted and any and all federal and state approvals and permits are current.
-Standard Condition of Approval: This approval is dependent upon and limited to the proposals and plans contained in the application and supporting documents submitted by the applicant.
-Any variation from the plans, proposals and supporting documents, except minor changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.
+Standard Condition of Approval: This approval is dependent upon and limited to the proposals and plans contained in the application and supporting documents, except minor changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.

-Conditions of Approval:
+Proposed Conditions of Approval: